maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### Susy-based Mobile RWD

-Now that we have reviewed where everything belongs, let's set up our mobile version of our website.
+Now that we have reviewed where everything belongs, let's set up the mobile version of our website.

-First, import Susy into the mobile version of your website:
+First, import Susy into app/assets/stylesheets/mobile.scss:

-app/assets/stylesheets/mobile.scss

     /* BASIC STRUCTURE
       ============================================================================ */